Unthrottled/blog/_posts/2017-05-01-Hazelcast-Performance-Serialization.md

 {% endhighlight%}

 A Hazelcast xml configuration file is loaded from the classpath (can be found in the src/main/resources directory).
-Once the configuration file is loaded, a DataSerializeableFactory of id 9000 is added, with a lambda acting as the implmentation, which returns a IdentifiedDataSerializableProgrammer when given 9001 and null for all other cases.
+Once the configuration file is loaded, a DataSerializeableFactory of id 9000 is added, with a lambda acting as the implementation, which returns a IdentifiedDataSerializableProgrammer when given 9001 and null for all other cases.
 Side skirting the need for a concrete implementation.

+The same thing can also be accomplished if the Hazelcast Server is not running on the same process as the application that consumes it.
+A Hazelcast client can be created with a DataSerializableFactory.

+The snippet below demonstrates the following requirement (assuming that a hazelcast-client.xml is in the classpath and the server tries to connect to is running):

+ {% highlight java %}
+   //...
+   ClientConfig clientConfig = new XmlClientConfigBuilder("hazelcast-client.xml").build();
+   clientConfig.getSerializationConfig().addDataSerializableFactory(IdentifiedDataSerializableProgrammer.FACTORY_ID,
+         DATA_SERIALIZABLE_FACTORY);
+   HazelcastInstance hz = HazelcastClient.newHazelcastClient(clientConfig);
+//...
+ {% endhighlight %}